Sage-Bionetworks/agora-data-tools/README.md

 # agora_data_tools
-A place for Agora's ETL and Data Testing
+A place for Agora's ETL, data testing, and data analysis

 In this configuration-driven data pipeline, the idea is to use a configuration file - that is easy for engineers, analysts, and project managers to understand- to drive the entire ETL process.
 The code in /agoradatatools uses